ajnirp/ajnirp.github.io/content/blog/maximum_nesting_depth.md

 3. Multiply by 2 and subtract 1 to get a mask of `1` and `¯1` instead of `1` and `0`.
 4. Return the maximum prefix sum.

-The idea in the last two steps is that we increment the depth when we see a `(`, decrement it when we see a `)`, and look for the maximum value we attain at any point.
+The idea is we increment the depth when we see a `(`, decrement it when we see a `)`, and look for the maximum value we attain at any point.
+The runtime is linear because each of the above steps is linear.
+Note that the idiom `+\` is optimized by the compiler to run in linear time, while scanning in general is quadratic (see [this video by Richard Park](https://www.youtube.com/watch?v=f0qhOKW0iw0) for more discussion).

 I also quite like the trick in step 3 in which we convert a Boolean mask to a mask of `1` and `¯1`.
 [The video](https://www.youtube.com/watch?v=zrOIQEN3Wkk) mentions another a way to do it: the fork `(⊢-~)`, which simply subtracts from a mask its negation, yielding the same result.
 We can compare the runtimes of the two approaches.